timhc22/rain-studio/src/docs/10-introduction/10-introduction-to-rain-studio.md

 ## The Rain Studio IDE

 The IDE is where you can write and test your expressions.
 Your expressions will automatically save as you write them.
 You can also save a copy of your expression for later.
-The Simulator panel on the left side of the IDE will automatically simulate your expression as you write it, and display the output.
+The Simulator panel on the left side of the IDE will automatically simulate your expression as you write them, and display the output.
 The Docs panel on the right side of the IDE provides a reference for all of the available words in rainlang, with descriptions and examples for each one.
 You can use this panel as a reference while writing your expression.
 The Context panel lets you mock the context that would usually be provided by the contract that the expression is being run in.
 For example, in a token transfer the context may include "to", "from", and "amount".
 The Notes panel lets you write notes for your expression.
 You can use this to jot down ideas or reminders for yourself.